Inappropriate Sinus Tachycardia

-Inappropriate sinus tachycardia (IST) is a health problem in which the heart beats very quickly without a good reason.
+Inappropriate sinus tachycardia (IST) occurs when the heart beats very quickly without a good reason.
 It is a type of heart rhythm abnormality called an arrhythmia.

-There are many normal reasons why the heart might beat faster such as during a fever or exercise, or when you are anxious.
+There are many normal reasons why the heart might beat faster, such as with a fever, during exercise, or with anxiety or stress.
 But in IST, the heart beats faster for unknown reasons.
 The heart rate may increase on its own without any stimulation.
 Other times, the heart rate rises because of a trigger.
 But it increases more than it should.
 If the heart beats very quickly, it may not be able to fill fully between beats.
-Slightly less blood may then get out to the body.
+Slightly less blood may then get out to circulate through the body.

 IST is rare.
-It is more common in young women than in men.
-IST is a complex disorder.
-It is generally best to see a cardiologist trained in the use of various cardiac medicines and electrophysiologic treatments.
+It's more common in young women than in men.
+IST is also a complex disorder.
+It is generally best to see a cardiologist trained in the use of various cardiac medicines and electrophysiology treatments.

 What causes inappropriate sinus tachycardia?

 IST has many causes.
-Experts do not understand all of them well.
-IST sometimes results from inappropriate signaling of the nerves that increase the heart’s rate.
+Experts don't understand all of them well.
+Sometimes, IST results from inappropriate signaling of the nerves that increase the heart’s rate.
 The nerves that lower the heart’s rate may also not work as they should.

 In some people, IST starts after an infection from a virus.
-These people may have their symptoms go away suddenly after several months to a few years.
+In this situation, people may have their symptoms go away suddenly after several months to a few years.

 - Illegal drugs such as cocaine